synbionet/synbionet-api-js/README.md

    **_allow a few seconds for contracts to deploy before testing api, otherwise contract addresses my be impacted_**

+3. Launch the indexer from the synbionet-indexer repo by navigating to the project folder andusing 'make run'.

+   **_will add this step to docker build in future_**

-3. run `npm install && npm update` to install/update dependencies
+4. run `npm install && npm update` to install/update dependencies

-4. run `npm run test` to test
+5. run `npm run test` to test

-5. run `npx tsc` to compile typescript to be used by synbionet-webui
+6. run `npx tsc` to compile typescript to be used by synbionet-webui

 ### TODO: